OpenNTF/openliberty-domino/README.md

 Additionally, it allows for a shared login by proxying cookies containing Domino authentication information to the backing Domino server to determine the username.

+This uses a servlet on the Domino side that responds to local requests only by default.
+To allow this service to respond to non-local requests, set the notes.ini property `WLP_IdentityServlet_LocalOnly` to `0`.

 ## Domino API Access

 Code that uses the Notes runtime should take care to terminate all Notes-initialized threads, as leaving threads open may lead to server crashes.
 In practice, these steps have helped avoid trouble: